2/13/2019

 speaker

-Jim Groesch
+Jim Grosh

 Chief Financial Officer

 Yeah, David, the early integration has been quite good.
 It's on plan with our underwriting.
 I noted when talking about the GWS business that we just landed in Q4, one of our largest global contracts ever.
-And facility source played a big part in us being able to kind of customize a solution where different parts of our service were able to kind of attack different parts of their portfolio in a way that I think is somewhat unique and that the client found to be really compelling.
+And facility source played a big part in us being able to kind of customize a solution where different parts of our service were able to kind of attack different parts of their portfolio in a way that I think is somewhat unique and that the client found useful. to be really compelling.
 So that deals off to a great start.
-Integration is going well and the client response has been very positive.
+Integration's going well, and the client response has been very positive.
 All right.
 Thank you very much.

 speaker